OBOAcademy/obook/docs/reference/base-specification.md

 - A GCI axiom of the form `SomeValuesFrom(?object_property, ?x) rdfs:subClassOf ?y`
 - A GCI axiom of the form `?y rdfs:subClassOf SomeValuesFrom(?object_property, ?x)`
 - A GCI axiom of the form `SomeValuesFrom(?x, ?y) rdfs:subClassOf ?z`
+- IMPORTANT NOTE: Handling of GCIs is still work in progress.
+It is not straight forward to define which is the defining entity.
+For now, unless all entities on the left are in the ontology for which we are making a base, GCIs are never in the base.
+This is being reviewed and may change in the future.

 <a id="no-modification"></a>